 Fire on the other hand is the destroyer, but also perhaps the most mysterious of all.
 From a scientific point of view it is just hot glowing and burning gas, but as ordinary people, it seems to defy rules, apparently with edges yet constantly forming and reforming.
 As water seeks to escape downwards, it constantly flows upwards to the sky, but never gets there disappearing with at best a dark dirty smoke left from its pure glowing heart.

 This said, it is perhaps fire that gives us the best metaphor for many of the more abstract notions of language, society and computation.
 It is essentially an emergent phenomenon.
-Whilst earth, water and air are in the end composed of molecules and atoms, a fire is defined not by a particular set of molecules, they are constantly changing coming from the fuel and going into smoke.
+Whilst earth, water and air are in the end composed of molecules and atoms, a fire is defined not by a particular set of molecules – these are constantly changing state from fuel to smoke.
 The identifiable flame is more about the self-sustaining form and structure in which these passing molecules find themselves.
-The heat of the fire vapourises the fuel, the hot gases burn, the combustion creates heat.
-There is a boundary below where the air and fuel flow in and a boundary above where there is no more combustable gas, oxygen or the heat is too diffuse.
+The heat of the fire vaporises the fuel, the hot gases burn, the combustion creates heat.
+There is a boundary below where the air and fuel flow in and a boundary above where there is no more combustible gas, oxygen or the heat is too diffuse.
 But it is not a boundary you can touch, not even indirectly with a stick or metal rod.
 Like air and water, fire sometimes seems to have a life of its own, from the terror of a bush fire to a ‘living’ flame gas fires in the hearth.

 This nature of fire as constantly changing and yet also fixed and bounded was germane to Heraclitus’ philosophy, which in turn influenced the views of later Greek philosophers including Aristotle.
 Heraclutus saw that this change was the essence of even things appearing unchanging, or, as Karl Popper phrased this in more modern philosophical language, Heraclutus sees everything as process [[Po63]].